Wixel/simplest-modal/README.md

 Simplest-Modal
 ==============

-A drop-dead simple &amp; modern modal library to generate fast inline modal dialogs.
+A drop-dead simple, customisable & modern modal plugin to generate fast dialogs from inline and Ajax sources.

 Coming soon.